Got a truck full of dope, plug on the coke

 - The mechanism: Forceful protection of personal property

-- The mechanism: brakes (can’t have traffic if you never use your brakes!
-Although this is impractical, it’s a useful framework for thinking about how people should drive, which would be at a speed that requires everyone to use their brakes as little as possible.
-Obviously, something like traffic is a complex situation and it is influenced by several factors like number of drivers, wrecks, construction, traffic lights, etc. but this is actually one of the purest examples of a mechanism because all of those other factors ultimately lead to you hitting your brakes.
+- The mechanism: brakes (You cannot have traffic if you never use your brakes!
+Although this is impractical, it is a useful framework for thinking about how to drive, which would be at a speed that requires everyone to use their brakes as little as possible.
+Obviously, traffic is complex and it is influenced by several factors like number of drivers, wrecks, construction, traffic lights, etc. Notwithstanding, brakes are one of the purest examples of a mechanism because the other factors ultimately result in the use of brakes to slow the flow.
 If your goal was to reduce traffic, you would be mindful of this every time you considered adding a new intersection with a traffic light.)

 On one hand, this is common sense.
-On the other, there are structural reasons why people don’t want you to know the mechanisms of many things (e.g. Coke recipe), making it even more important that you are able to figure them out for yourself.
-Now that we’ve seen how this looks in everything from rap songs & genetics to loan documents & drugs, please remember your humble blogger when thou art upon the podium receiving thy Nobel Prize.
+On the other, there are structural reasons why people do not want you to know the mechanisms of many things (e.g. Coke recipe).
+Therefore, the ability to figure them out for yourself is a valuable skill.
+Now that we have seen how this looks in everything from rap songs & genetics to loan documents & drugs, please remember your humble blogger when thou art upon the podium receiving thy Nobel Prize.